 Three types of foot

 Before choosing your shoes, you need to understand your feet.
-Do you know that human has 3 types of the foot?
+Do you know that human has 3 types of foot?
 Chinese National Team measures the foot morphology for each player.
 I will explain to you quickly right now.